mathcodes/SuperPantryBuddy/README.md

 Tell SPB your dietary restrictions and what is inside your pantry and you will be given a list of concise, no-fluff recipes.
 Gone are the days of reading through a chef’s life story, only to find later on that the dish uses a cream sauce when you clearly googled vegan pasta.
 Say goodbye to google and let SPB plan tonight’s meal.

 ## Usage
 In order to run this app, install the dependencies found in package.json, then run ```npm start```.
-Once the app is running, login using AuthO with the opions of using Facebook or Google available.
+Once the app is running, login using AuthO with the options of using Facebook or Google available.

 ## Contributers